HolyLab/Imagine/README.md

 ![alt text](doc/menu01_general.png)

-This tab is designed for setting the location and filename of output file and adding some comments about the parameter setting of this experiment.
-These settings and comments can be saved in a configuration file which will be created by clicking the "Save Configuration" item in "File" menu.
+This tab is designed for setting the location and filename of output file and adding some comments about the parameter settings of this experiment.
+These settings and comments can be saved in a configuration file which will be created by clicking the "Save Configuration" item in the "File" menu.

 2. Camera tab